A community of connected voices achieving positive change.

 • Meaningful inclusion.

 Our guiding principles reflect our values of empowerment, respect, courage, social justice; and meaningful inclusion.
-They reflect what Board, members and staff expect of each other in their work together and how we work with others in our representative, advocacy and collaborative capacities.
+They reflect what Board, members and staff expect of each other in their work together and how we work with others in our representative and collaborative capacities.

 Value of lived experience